chesslablab/chess-data/README.md

 	[2021-04-21 15:48:13] /usr/share/chess-data/cli/../model/beginner.model.INFO: Network restored from snapshot at epoch 57
 	[2021-04-21 15:48:13] /usr/share/chess-data/cli/../model/beginner.model.INFO: Training complete

-The command above will create the `model/beginner.model` file which can be used to keep training the model in batches with more prepared data.
+This will create the `model/a1.model` file which then can be trained in batches again with more prepared data.

 #### Play with the AI